jwplayer/jwplayer-documentation/developer-guide/docs/behavior/set-the-dimensions-of-a-player.md

 <br/>

 !!!tip
-When setting the dimensions of a web player, remember the following points:<br/><br/>&bull; The dimensions of a web player should be greater than 0x0.<br/>&bull; If you are embedding a web player into an iframe, the dimensions of the iframe should be greater than 0x0.<br/>&bull; Responsive web players should be placed into responsive iframes.<br/>&bull; Fixed-dimension players should be placed into fixed-dimensions iframes.
+When setting the dimensions of a web player, remember the following points:<br/><br/>&bull; The dimensions of a web player should be greater than 0x0.<br/>&bull; If you are embedding a web player into an iframe, the dimensions of the iframe should be greater than 0x0.<br/>&bull; Responsive web players should be placed into responsive iframes.<br/>&bull; Fixed-dimensions players should be placed into fixed-dimensions iframes.
 !!!

 <br/><br/>